AI Product Manager

 4. Integration with IoT

-The Internet of Things (IoT) refers to the network of connected devices that collect and transmit data over the internet.
+The Internet of Things (IoT) refers to the network of connected devices that collect and transmit data over the Internet.
 As more products become connected, there is an opportunity for AI product managers to leverage this data to improve product performance and optimize customer experiences.

 5. Natural Language Processing (NLP)